DEIB-GECO/CombSAFE/README.md

 - performing functional enrichment analyses based on the genes found in genomic regions with similar combinations of functional elements.

 ## Cookbook
-In the following, we show how to call the implemented functions to easily perform the different steps of our computational method.
+In the following, we show how to call the functions implemented to easily perform the different steps of our ```CombSAFE``` computational method.

 ### Load input files
 ```combsafe.import_path(filepath)```<br/>